DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 Place your `Role` statements inside a [beforeEach hook](../../reference/test-api/fixture/beforeeach.md) to recall the authentication data before each of the tests in your fixture.

-> Roles can access authentication data in cookie and browser storage only.
+> Roles use authentication data from cookies, `sessionStorage` and `localStorage` only.
 If your authentication system stores data elsewhere, roles may not work.

 For more info on Roles, see [User Roles](../../guides/advanced-guides/authentication.md#user-roles)